Thank you for your interest in Tennessee State University and its Department of Communications. We offer three areas of concentration:

 TSU TV News, Sports and Entertainment programs are produced by students in a state-of-the-art studio with two studio sets and a multi-row control room.
 Students can edit digital video using Avid or Final Cut Pro video edit applications.
 WTST, Tennessee State University Campus Radio, is our student-run radio station and is open to all students.
 The Meter is a student news organization with print and online versions. which is housed separately inder Student Affairs.
 All three traditional media have combined to win hundreds of awards in recent years.
 In new media, the TSU News Network is a new entity involving the multiplatform distribution of student media.
 We feature a brand-new radio station, multimedia newsroom, more than a dozen avid/final cut edit workstations, a new student-run advertising agency and a 48-hour film/video challenge.

-The theatre faculty and students produce three major productions per year.
+The theatre faculty and students produce three productions per year.
 Theatre was selected for national recognition for its 2010 performance of “Ruined” and its 2009 performance of “Lady Day at Emerson's Bar and Grill” and received rave reviews for its version of Romeo & Juliet (see the theatre page and its link to the Nashville Scene).
 The theatre program is rich in its history and uses the beautiful Cox-Lewis theatre as its centerpiece.

 Communication Studies promotes the responsible use of communication as a tool in a variety of situations: interpersonal, small group, intercultural, and corporate settings.
 Students gain an understanding of how communication serves as the organizing feature of relationships: interpersonal, work, societal and more.
 Related to Speech is the Forensics team, an organization that focuses on the art of competitive public speaking.
 In the last three years this group of talented students has won more than 700 awards, including several top national honors.

 At the TSU Department of Communications, we're small enough to know you, big enough to challenge you and diverse enough to stretch you.
 We've been in the communications education business for many years, not only adapting to, but leading the changes in our remarkable field.
-I look forward to meeting you and hope you will join us in your journey.
+We look forward to meeting you and hope you will join us in your journey.

 Our mission is to prepare lifelong learners with a balanced theoretical and practical approach to the rapidly evolving discipline and art of communication in the areas of theatre, mass communication, and communication studies for global application in a diverse culture and world.